-Let us briefly discuss the case when $\rho(X)=1$ and $\bigwedge^3 T_X$ is strictly nef.
-We note that, if $X$ is a cubic or a complete intersection of two quadrics in $\P^n$, the vector bundle $\bigwedge^3 T_X$ is ample.
-These are two examples of del Pezzo manifolds, i.e., Fano $n$-folds of Picard number 1 and of index $n-1$.
-But we do not know whether the other del Pezzo manifolds have ample $\bigwedge^3 T_X$, and the converse seems even harder.
-It is worth noting that the case $\rho(X)=1$ and $\bigwedge^2 T_X$ strictly nef was successfully studied in Theorem \ref{1.1} thanks to a characterization of rationally connnected varieties such that $-K_X\cdot C \ge n$ for every rational curve $C$ in $X$ \cite{DeHoe}, a result that we can hardly hope for when $-K_X\cdot C \ge n-1$.
-It is moreover not clear how to use the positivity of $\bigwedge^3 T_X$ beyond the inequality $-K_X\cdot C \ge n-1$ for every rational curve $C$ in $X$, {\it cf.} Lemma \ref{degrantican}.
+Let us briefly discuss the case when $\rho(X)=1$.
+We know that, if $X$ is a cubic or a complete intersection of two quadrics in $\P^n$, the vector bundle $\bigwedge^3 T_X$ is ample.
+These are two examples of del Pezzo manifolds, i.e. Fano $n$-folds of Picard rank 1 and of index $n-1$.
+However, we do not know whether other del Pezzo manifolds have strictly nef $\bigwedge^3 T_X$, or whether varieties with strictly nef $\bigwedge^3 T_X$ are in general del Pezzo manifolds.
+We can hardly hope for a characterization of Fano manifolds of Picard rank one on which $-K_X\cdot C \ge n-1$ for every rational curve $C$, and it is moreover not clear how to use the positivity of $\bigwedge^3 T_X$ beyond that length inequality, {\it cf.} Lemma \ref{degrantican}.